Yua Mikami: 2015–present: AV debut, return to music and AV retirement

 Mikami also appeared in S1's 15th-anniversary special, along with the studio's other exclusive performers: Tsukasa Aoi, Ayami Shunka, Moe Amatsuka, Arina Hashimoto, Usa Miharu, and Nene Yoshitaka.
 Mikami currently continues her AV career at S1 and appeared in over 200 titles so far.
 In 2019 and 2020, according to Fanza, she became the second highest selling AV actress of the year next to Yui Hatano and popular industry newcomer Ichika Matsumoto.
 In 2021, she reached the number one position, solidifying Mikami's status, as Japan's most popular adult performer.

 Despite mainly being an adult performer, Mikami stayed close to her musical roots.
 On November 22, 2016, she released a solo single, "Ribbon".
 In 2018, she debuted as a member of the South Korean-based idol group Honey Popcorn with AV idols Moko Sakura and Miko Matsuda.
 The group was funded by Mikami herself as a passion project.
 However the group's debut proved to be controversial due to the member's line of work which went against the "pure" image associated with Korean idols.
 The group was forced to cancel their debut concert due to the outrage and a petition with over 50,000 signatures was passed to the Blue House, demanding the group's ban.
 Due to the intense backlash Matsuda left Honey Popcorn in December 2018, but Mikami managed to revive the group with three new members, and they released their second EP, De-aeseohsta in July 2019.

 In 2017, she was crowned the Best Actress at the DMM Adult Awards, which marked her last appearance at a major industry-related event.

-In the same year, Mikami also started her own clothing brand, "YOUR'S" (later rebranded as "miyour's"), a career choice largely inspired by her close friend and AV idol Kirara Asuka.
+In the same year, Mikami also started her own clothing brand, "YOUR'S" (later rebranded as "miyour's", now “MISTREASS”), a career choice largely inspired by her close friend and AV idol Kirara Asuka.
 On June 27, 2020, Mikami guest starred in Malaysian singer-songwriter Namewee's new music video titled "I Shot You" (不小心).
 The video gained 1.4 million views in just over a day.
 In June 2022 on the seventh anniversary of her debut, Mikami announced her separation from her representative office One's Double and the establishment of her own "Miss Co., Ltd." in January of the same year, allowing management independecy for Mikami.
 Her AV activities will continue in a business alliance with One's Double with the possibility of collaborating with other studios.

-On March 13, 2023, Mikami announced her retirement from the AV industry on her 30th birthday, August 16, 2023 through her YouTube video.
+On March 13, 2023, Mikami announced her retirement from the AV industry on her 30th birthday, August 16, 2023, through her YouTube video.
+Her last adult film, Complete AV retirement, the last day.
+Yua Mikami’s Last Sex was released on August 15, 2023.
+Mikami also owns Majette, a colored contact lens brand, Miss Lash, an eyelash serum brand, and Misshelly, a hair product brand.